 2) Install this code as a flow for all projects.
 It will strip out any emoticons and replace with ? - again, if I were any good at ruby/redmine/mysql/anything I would try and do this better, but this works so... :-)

 Ok, here it is (and es, that regex is really that big, lots of characters) -

 Ok, that's t, no answers, responses required, and not sure if I put this in the correct place, but like I say wanted to log it anyway.

-RE: Invalid Characters/Redmine crashes or rejects emails for non-UTF-8 characters - Solution - Added by Matthew Paul almost 2 years ago
+RE: Invalid Characters/Redmine crashes or rejects emails for non-UTF-8 characters - Solution - Added by Matthew Paul about 2 years ago

 PS - it is also a bug in this redmine, but whereas on my stack it actually crashes, here it simply cuts all text off after the offending 4 byte emoticon... which you obviously don't want to happen...